-(e) Increased burstiness: E[A] = 100 ms and E[B] = (f) Increased long-term variation: on/off flows instead 300 bytes instead of E[A] = 20 ms and E[B] = 60 of continuous flows. bytes.
+(e) Increased burstiness: E[A] = 100 ms and (f) Increased long-term variation: on/off flows E[B] = 1000 bytes instead of E[A] = 20 ms instead of continuous flows. and E[B] = 200 bytes.

-Figure 8: CLEs for MCD based on threshold marking (T = 5 KB, S = 15 KB) and for MEW based on threshold marking (T = 0.4 KB, S = 14 KB) and on ramp marking ($T{ramp} = 0$ KB, T = 1 KB, S = 15 KB).
+Fig. 8.
+CLEs for MCD based on threshold marking (T = 20 KB, S = 40 KB) and for MEW based on threshold marking (T = 1.2 KB, S = 40 KB) and on ramp marking ( $T{ramp} = 0$ KB, T = 3 KB, S = 40 KB).

 Increasing the burstiness of the traffic by scaling the mean inter-arrival time and packet size by a factor 5 also adds more variability to the traffic, but its influence is dramatic: the average CLE curves for MEW in Figure 8(e) are twice as high as in Figure 6.
 This makes a problem of MEW obvious: a CLE value of 0.4 can signify extremely high load in the presence of very smooth traffic (cf. Figure 6) or extremely low load in the presence of very bursty traffic (cf. Figure 8(e)).
 Thus, mechanisms taking advantage of early warning need to know the traffic characteristics.
-Furthermore, the 90% quantiles of the CLE reach 0.95 quite early such that more false negatives occur for MEW than for smoother traffic, i.e., flows are rejected although the traffic rate is still below the virtual queue rate.
+Furthermore, the 90% quantiles of the CLE reach 0.95 quite early such that more false negatives occur for MEW than for smoother traffic, i.e., flows are rejected although the average traffic rate is still below the virtual queue rate.

 The almost vertical step-up of the threshold marking curve for MCD in Figure 5 is diluted a bit through the increased variability of the traffic.
 In further experiments (not shown in this paper) we could show that increasing the threshold parameter T and S again leads to an abrupt jump of the curves.
-However, as we will show in the next section, the marking threshold T should be set to an arbitrarily value because this slows down the reaction speed of the marking algorithm in case of sudden overload.
+However, as we will show in the next section, the marking threshold T should not be set to an arbitrarily high value because large values of T slow down the reaction speed of the marking algorithm in case of sudden overload.